Famous Landmarks in Greece to Visit in All 14 Greek Regions

 Before the 20th century, fortifications fully encircled the White Tower of Thessaloniki.
 In 1911, the defensive walls came down.

-Now that means visitors today can walk right up to the Tower, wander its circumference, and of course, take photographs.
+Now, that means you can walk right up to the Tower, wander its circumference, and, of course, take photographs at any time.

 Mount Olympus